 The relationship between individual growth and company growth is reciprocal in that each feeds the other.

 Vince Lombardi identified it as “individual commitment to a group effort.”
-Anyone who has watched more than a handful of NBA games has likely seen the opposite of this where superstar players cannot find cohesion and lose to lesser talented teams.
+Anyone who has watched a fair bit of professional sports has likely seen the opposite of this where superstar players cannot find cohesion and lose to lesser talented teams.

 Teamwork at its best has a multiplier effect where the group is able to achieve to a level far higher than its members can on their own.
 More importantly, this concept works in the opposite direction equally as well.
 That is, as the team gets stronger, the individuals benefit more than they can on their own.